 Naoise Mac Sweeney

 We in the modern West still look back to ancient Greece as our imagined origin.
-We're still obsessed with ancient Greece.
+We are still obsessed with ancient Greece.

 Bookstore